NT Feed In Tariff Information

 Keeping The Premium Feed-In Tariff

-For those lucky enough to have a system already installed as at April 5, 2020 (or have their paperwork lodged with Power and Water), they were able to keep the PFiT for four years from installation date assuming they don’t upgrade system capacity, move premises or take advantage of a new battery subsidy that was announced the same day as the rate cut.
+For those lucky enough to have a system already installed as of April 5, 2020 (or have their paperwork lodged with Power and Water), they were able to keep the PFiT for four years from installation date assuming they don’t upgrade system capacity, move premises or take advantage of a new battery subsidy that was announced the same day as the rate cut.

 For those who had received the Premium feed-in tariff for four years or more, the rate changed to the standard rate of 9.13 c/kWh from July 1 2022.